k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/09a_file_level_masking_implementation.md

 - The customized flows extract flows must be based on **GetSourceDataByQuery**  flow (extract) and **LoadTableByQuery**  flow (load).

-  Click [here](09_tdm_reference_implementation.md#customized-table-flows---implementation-guidelines) for more information how to build customized flows for table-level tasks.
+  Click [here](09_tdm_reference_implementation.md#customized-table-flows---implementation-guidelines) for more information on how to build customized flows for table-level tasks.

 ### Extract Customized Flow - 1:1 Relation of Dataset and File